sailshq/anchor/README.md

 npm test
 ```

-Dependencies and Compatibility
---

-Tested with node 0.8.1
-Sails is built on the rock-solid foundations of ExpressJS and Socket.io.

 ## Who Built This?
-The Sails framework was developed by @mikermcneil and is supported by Balderdash Co (@balderdashy).
-We build realtime web and mobile apps as a service for our customers, and over time, after trying lots of different methodologies, I ended up crystallizing all our best code and conventions into Sails.
+Anchor was developed by @mikermcneil and is supported by Balderdash Co (@balderdashy).
-Then, we open-sourced it, because no one should have to go through that again.
-Seriously.
 Hopefully, it makes your life a little bit easier!

 The MIT License (MIT)